GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/Readme.md

 - **For Q&A on uploaded files, navigate to 'Product Insights' page**
   - **Insight Generation**: Ask questions to extract critical information from your data.
 - **For Product Idea generation, navigate to 'Product Generation' page**
-  - **Concept Creation**: Initiate product generation using sample queries or tailor your own.
+  - **Concept Creation**: Initiate product generation using sample queries or creater your own custom query.
   - **Refinement**: Select features, experiment with combinations, and regenerate results until the desired product concept is achieved.

 ## Application Workflow

 1. **Project Setup**
-   You have the option to either create a new project in the resources page of the application for generating product insights or select an existing project.
+   You have the option to either create a new project or select an existing project in the resources page of the application for generating product insights.
 Choose one of the following steps:

    - **New Project Creation**:
      - Initiate a new project within the application by giving it a descriptive name (e.g., "2024 Sunscreen Innovation" or "Haircare Line Extension").
      - Once a project is created, the document upload process is mandatory before proceeding to analysis features.
    - **Existing Project Modification**:
-     - Select an existing project from a list or search option.
+     - Select an existing project from a list.
      - View previously uploaded documents associated with the project.
      - Use the following actions:
        - Add Files: Upload new documents relevant to the project.